Why did I become an adept?

 For most people, these tests come in older years as many, if not most, people have loving early families with at least one parent that’s emotionally available.
 That was not to be in my case.

-For me, the path my soul chose was to be born unwanted, technically illegitimate, which in the 1950s was frowned on, and at least by Mother who was an emotionally immature but intellectually “brilliant” woman.
-I was treated like her a life wrecker.
+For me, the path my soul chose was to be born unwanted, technically illegitimate, which in the 1950s was taboo, and to a Mother who was an emotionally immature but intellectually “brilliant” woman.
+I was treated like her life wrecker.
 I ‘knew’ or at least felt deep dislike from her, when I was four.
-She fed me onions and mustard as a punishment and locked me in my room for so many hours I defecated on the floor.
+(She’d fed me onions and mustard as a punishment then locked me in my room for so many hours I defecated and was soiled).
 She allowed me no dignity.

-[I’m sure she wasn’t alone in thinking I ruined her life, in the mid-50s there wasn’t birth control, and she was isolated enough that she couldn’t get an abortion.
-Many other women shared similar fates.
-While women then were being messaged that they should go to college, rather than finishing school.
+I’m sure she wasn’t alone in thinking a child ruined her life, in the mid-50s there wasn’t birth control, and she was isolated enough that she couldn’t get an abortion.
+Many other women shared similar fates while they were being messaged to go to college, rather than finishing or secretarial school.
 That they should have a career- in addition to raising families and taking care of emotional and physical life.
 Most of their own mothers had little or no education.
-My mother’s mother completed eighth grade and never learned to drive.
+My mother’s mother completed eighth grade and never learned to drive which was typical; it still is in many countries.

 I bore the brunt of mother’s fury being eldest of three.
 In our case, family dynamics became progressively dysfunctional as Mother was diagnosed with schizoaffective psychosis.
-Dad, already in the habit of cheating on women -he impregnated my mother when he was still married to first wife, continued to philander.
-He was also rejected from his family for 1) being convicted of manslaughter, and 2) possibly being illegitimate himself (that’s still contested but widely believed).
+Dad, in the habit of cheating on women -impregnated my mother when he was still married, then continued to philander- he was restless.

 Sure there’s always someone that believes and loves you because without that “someone”, children shrivel and die.
 For that I credit my father.
 I didn’t choose him (at least not in any non-metaphysical way).